What Goes Into Gutting A Home?: Costs, Considerations & Process Behind Gut Remodeling

-Demolition, amount of work, a home’s condition, and alternate living arrangements all affect gut renovation costs
+Demolition, amount of work, a home’s condition, and alternate living arrangements all affect gut home renovation costs

-Gutting a home requires a different level of owner commitment than a smaller renovation project.
+A different level of owner commitment comes with a gut home renovation than a smaller renovation project.
 Here, Sweeten provides some guidance on points to consider when planning a major project like this.

 First, let’s define the term.
 Gutting a home is more than an extensive remodel.
 It’s taking the walls down to the studs, removing existing interior doors and trim, cabinets, sinks, and exposing the structure of the home.
 It often includes replacing windows and exterior doors, the roof, and replacing most or all plumbing and electrical.
 Gutting is about the material removal before you remodel.